mziter/aoc-2023/README.md

 Part two was a tiny bit more difficult as the Joker made the logic to detect different hands more complicated.
 This section could definetly use a refactor to simplify!

+# Day 8

+Simple solutions using hashmaps to store different location information.
+For part two I realized that each starting point would have its own cycle and that all of them lining up at once was basically the LCM (least common multiple) of each.
+So I used `par_iter` to find the cycle time of each starting point in parallel, and then found the LCM for all the points to get the answer.